In struggling economies and highly competitive fields, finding a new job can be a real challenge.

 The second part of the follow-up process is to check-in.

-If the interviewer said it would take two weeks to make a decision and you’re into week three, send an email to check-in and show that you’re still interested.
+If the interviewer said it would take two weeks to make a decision and you’re in week three, send an email to check-in and show that you’re still interested.

 5) Your Salary Requirements Are Too High